Graded Lie Algebras, Compactified Jacobians and Arithmetic Statistics: The compactified Jacobian

 \begin{definition} A coherent sheaf $I$ on a connected curve $X$ is said to be \begin{enumerate} \item \define{rank-1} if $I_{\eta} \simeq \O_{X,\eta}$ as $\O_{X,\eta}$-modules for every generic point $\eta\in X$; \item \define{torsion-free} if the associated points of $I$ are precisely the generic points of $X$; \item \define{simple} if $\End_k(I) = k$. \end{enumerate} \end{definition}

 We remark that the first two conditions imply the third if $X$ is irreducible and that every torsion-free rank-$1$ sheaf on a smooth curve is invertible.

+To obtain a well-behaved moduli problem of torsion-free rank $1$ sheaves on a reducible curve, we use stability conditions introduced by Esteves \cite{Esteves-compactifyingrelativejacobian}.
 A \define{subcurve} $Z$ of a curve $X$ is a closed $k$-subscheme that is reduced and of pure dimension $1$.
 If $I$ is a torsion-free sheaf on $X$, its restriction to a subcurve $I|_Z$ is not necessarily torsion-free; it contains a biggest torsion subsheaf and the quotient of $I|_Z$ by this subsheaf is denoted by $I_Z$.
 The sheaf $I_Z$ is the unique torsion-free quotient of $I$ whose support is equal to $Z$.

 \begin{definition} Let $E$ be a vector bundle on a connected curve $X$ of rank $r\geq 1$ and degree $-rd$.
 Let $I$ be a torsion-free rank-$1$ sheaf on $X$ with Euler characteristic $\chi(I)=d$.
 We say that $I$ is \define{$E$-semistable} if for every nonempty proper subcurve $Y\subsetneq X$ we have that